sislight224/sislight224/README.md

 # About Me

-Seasoned developer with hands-on experience of React, Angular, Vue, 5 years of finesse in Reactjs, and a year's expertise in Solidity.
+Seasoned developer with hands-on experience of React, Angular, Vue, 5 years of finesse in Reactjs, and 5 year's expertise in Solidity.
 And Also I am 3d Website & WebGL & Game Developer.
 Architecting networks for a decade, sculpting database landscapes for 11 years, and weaving WordPress magic as a template and plugin creator for 8 years.
 Dedicated to crafting elegant and scalable solutions.